robbintt/bfsnips/README.md

 #### What can I do so far?

 storage - sample of storing nonzero data in a register bank.
+This is really the magnum opus of everything below.
+The slide incrementor can be put in a loop set to terminate after m iterations, allowing us to store a datum in a specific register of the storage bank / binary blob.

 basicinput - basic input example